 1) Pump Size

 Search for the right size to support your home.
-Don’t be fooled by low-cost alternatives to the one recommended by your plumber, the cost of water damage and dealing with a flooded basement will not be worth the money saved by buying a sump pump system that isn’t right for your home.
-The price often varies depending on the pump’s horsepower strength and flow rate, and you don’t want a pump that won’t have enough horsepower to move water away from the house when you really need to.
-The sump pit should also be big enough to collect and handle the kind of water volume your home is accustomed to receiving.
+Don’t be fooled by low-cost alternatives to those recommended by your plumber.
+The cost of water damage and dealing with a flooded basement will not be worth the money saved by buying a sump pump system that isn’t right for your home.
+The price often varies depending on the pump’s horsepower strength and flow rate, and you don’t want a pump that won’t have enough horsepower to move water away from the house when you need to.
+The sump pit should also be big enough to collect and handle the water volume your home is accustomed to receiving.

 Proper installation must be conducted by trained personnel.
 The pump part of the sump pump relies on a motor that turns an impeller (a fan-like component).
-This impeller directs the flow of water through the discharge pipe with a good amount of pressure.
-Not only is the right size pump and sump pit important, but the discharge pipe, as the name implies, is the tube designed to push the excessive water after from your home.
+This impeller directs water flow through the discharge pipe with good pressure.
+Not only is the right size pump and sump pit important, but the discharge pipe, as the name implies, is the tube designed to push the excess water from your home.
 In a phrase – size matters!
-You also don’t want a lot of debris getting built up in the drain, valve head, or pipe systems and hindering the flow of water.
+You also don’t want much debris built up in the drain, valve head, or pipe systems, hindering water flow.

 3) Float & Switches

-Float failure and/or switch failure are rare, but they can happen.
-The pump relies on a system of a float that switches (not a pressure switch) its functions on and off automatically.
-As the sump pit or tank begins to fill, a floatation device rises with the water to turn on a switch to begin the pumping action.
-It will float in the tank until such a time as the water reaches a certain level that exceeds the safety point, in which case the switch is lifted and it activates the automatic pump.
-A sump pump could also have a pressure sensor instead to perform this function instead of a float.
-Some homes that are located below the water table will likely experiencing the sump pump running periodically to keep this continuous water out of the house.
+Float failure and switch failure are rare, but they can happen.
+The pump relies on a float system that switches (not a pressure switch) its functions on and off automatically.
+As the sump pit or tank fills, a floatation device rises with the water to turn on a switch to begin the pumping action.
+It will float in the tank until such a time as the water reaches a certain level that exceeds the safety point, in which case the switch is lifted, and it activates the automatic pump.
+A sump pump could also have a pressure sensor to perform this function instead of a float.
+Some homes below the water table will likely experience the sump pump running periodically to keep this continuous water out of the house.

-It’s a good idea to be extra careful during the winter months, as a frozen water removal tube is equally useless.
-If a freeze is coming, and there is water in the tube or discharge pipes, odds are it won’t freeze since it’s moving water is usually picking up some heat from the home as it travels and thus is unfrozen.
-But a sudden freeze overnight can make it useless and, in a worst case scenario, could result in flooding in your basement.
-Debris in the pipes can also create blockage or even a clog in the pressure of the water that you may be unaware of, especially if there is no functioning check valve.
+It’s a good idea to be extra careful during winter, as a frozen water removal tube is equally useless.
+If a freeze is coming, and there is water in the tube or discharge pipes, odds are it won’t freeze since its moving water is usually picking up some heat from the home as it travels and thus is unfrozen.
+But a sudden freeze overnight can make it useless and, in a worst-case scenario, could result in flooding in your basement.
+Debris in the pipes can also create a blockage or clog in the water pressure you may be unaware of, especially if there is no functioning check valve.
 Test it! – Don’t Guess.

 Sump Pump Maintenance Tips

 White vinegar poured into the sump pump tank/pit and activated by manually pulling up the float switch until empty will remove any debris or potential clogs in the pipes or valve head.
-Once or twice a year give your sump pump a nice salad dressing like this, sans the oil of course.
+Once or twice a year give your sump pump a nice salad dressing like this, sans the oil.

-You may want to consider adding a backup sump pump as an extra step to ensure your home is protected from any flooding in the event of a component failure in the main sump pump.
-It never hurts to take extra steps of caution.
+You may consider adding a backup sump pump as an extra step to ensure your home is protected from flooding in the event of a component failure in the main sump pump.
+It never hurts to take additional steps of caution.

-What do you do when you didn’t install it?
+What do you do when you don’t install it?

-If it’s more than ten years old, it may still work fine.
-But following the manufacturers procedures, the Muccia Plumbing tech will carefully advise you on all of your options, choices, and costs.
+It may still work fine if it’s over ten years old.
+But following the manufacturer’s procedures, the Muccia Plumbing, Heating & AC tech will carefully advise you on your options, choices, and costs.
 Keeping debris out of your sump pump systems and preventing freezing or failure of components are the best ways to guarantee your house is safe from water damage.
 It’s a small price to pay for peace of mind.

-Contact Muccia Plumbing for Sump Pump Maintenance & Service
+Contact Muccia Plumbing, Heating & AC for Sump Pump Maintenance & Service

-Call Muccia Plumbing at 201-243-1414.
+Call Muccia Plumbing, Heating & AC at 201-243-1414.
 For a small fee, we will inspect the current status of your sump pump unit.
 Most, if not all sump pumps have a date stamp on the label to let our techs know the age it was installed.
-We offer top-rated sump pump works and service to help you install, maintain, or repair your sump pump system if needed.
+We offer top-rated sump pump works and services to help you install, maintain, or repair your sump pump system if needed.
 We are here to help at any time in case of an emergency, and we fix many problems related to HVAC as well.
-We have more articles with tips on maintaining all of these systems in your home or business, and we invite you to have a look.
+We have more articles with tips on maintaining these systems in your home or business, and we invite you to look.
 Take it from the experts!